-During the study period, from July 2015 to June 2016, a total of 3,159 fruit flies were collected, of which 85.57% belonged to the genus Anastrepha, being (1.867 females and 836 males) and 14.43% the species Ceratitis capitata (Wied.), being (330 females and 126 males).
-Fruit flies were captured each month on all year round in eight municipalities of Paraíba swamp region, which are: Alagoa Grande (131), Alagoa Nova (471), Areia (614), Bananeiras (625), Borborema (345), Matinhas (65), Pilões (131) and Serraria (777), respectively.
+During the study period, from July 2015 to June 2016, a total of 3.159 fruit flies were collected, of which 85.57% belonged to the genus Anastrepha, (1.867 females and 836 males) and 14.43% Ceratitis capitata (Wied.), (330 females and 126 males).
+Fruit flies were captured monthly all year around in eight municipalities of Paraíba swamp region, which are: Alagoa Grande (131), Alagoa Nova (471), Areia (614), Bananeiras (625), Borborema (345), Matinhas (65), Pilões (131) and Serraria (777), respectively.

-In order to evaluate the areas of domestic orchards in Paraíba swamp region, the of population fluctuation analysis was carried out using only data related to the females, where during the year a total of 10 species of the genus Anastrepha were captured: A. fraterculus (864), A. obliqua (535), A.
+In order to evaluate the areas of domestic orchards in Paraíba swamp region, the of population fluctuation analysis was carried out using only data related to the females, where during the year a total of 10 species of the genus Anastrepha and one of the genus Ceratitis were captured: A. fraterculus (864), A. obliqua (535), A. distincta (24), A. dissimilis (11), A. pickelli (1), A. antunesi (37), A. sororcula (382), A. zenildae (11), A. hadropickeli (1), A. barbiellinii (1) and C. capitata (330).

-108 distincta (24), A. dissimilis (11), A. pickelli (1), A. antunesi (37), A. sororcula (382), A. zenildae (11), A. 109 hadropickeli (1), A. barbiellinii (1) and the species C. capitata (330).
-110 111 An infestation of fruit flies was observed for both genera12 months of the year however, the genus 112 Anastrepha presented the most of species in relation to the genus Ceratitis.
-The highest fruit flies 113 population peaks occurred in April/2016 for the following species and municipalities: A. obliqua (147) 114 in Serraria, A. fraterculus (91) in Areia, A. sororcula (58) in Bananeiras, these also were species 115 present in all municipalities every month of the year (Figure 1).
-116 117 These population peaks occurred in the period of intense rainfall in those municipalities, where a 118 positive correlation was observed about rainfall (r = 0.50, P > 0.05, r = 0.47, P > 0.05, r = 0.53, P > 0.05) 119 in the tephritid populations (Table 1).
-During the period from December/2015 to January/2016, the 120 lowest catch of fruit flies individuals were observed (Figure 1).
-This lower capture of flies is possibly 121 due to biotic factors (natural enemies, predators, and competition) and abiotic factors (rainfall, 122 temperature, and air humidity) which influence the life cycle of the tephritids [11].
-123 124 Population peaks of fruit fly species occur according to the reproductive phenology and their host fruit 125 maturation.
-According to several authors, fruit availability was a determining factor for the occurrence 126 of fruit flies larger populations, proving that the fruiting is the phenological component that contributes 127 the most for these insects population increase [12,13].
-128 129 The population low catches are due to the unavailability of host plants for these Tephritidae all over 130 the sampling period in the orchards study areas for species such as A. distincta, A. dissimilis, A. 131 pickelli, A. antunesi, A. zenildae, A. hadropickeli and A. barbiellinii, thus justifying perhaps their low 132 density, since some studies demonstrated that most of a certain fruit flies species remain around its 133 preferred host [14].
-134 present in all orchards, at all seasons of the year, having the highest catch rate in the month of
+An infestation of fruit flies was observed for both genera12 months of the year however, the genus Anastrepha presented most of species compared to the genus Ceratitis.
+The highest fruit flies population peaks occurred in April/2016 for the following species in different municipalities: A. obliqua (147) in Serraria, A. fraterculus (91) in Areia, A. sororcula (58) in Bananeiras, these species were also recorded monthly in all municipalities along the year (Figure 1).

+These population peaks occurred in the period of intense rainfall in those municipalities, where a positive correlation was observed about rainfall (r = 0.50, P > 0.05, r = 0.47, P > 0.05, r = 0.53, P > 0.05) in the tephritid populations (Table 1).
+During the period from December/2015 to January/2016, the lowest catch of fruit flies individuals were observed (Figure 1).
+This lower capture of flies is possibly due to biotic factors (natural enemies, predators, and competition) and abiotic factors (rainfall, temperature, and air humidity) which influence the life cycle of the tephritids [11].

+Population peaks of fruit fly species occur according to the reproductive phenology and their host fruit maturation.
+According to several authors, fruit availability was a determining factor for the occurrence of fruit flies larger populations, proving that the fruiting is the phenological component that contributes the most for these insects population increase [12,13].

+The population low catches are due to the unavailability of host plants for these Tephritidae all over the sampling period in the orchards study areas for species such as A. distincta, A. dissimilis, A. pickelli, A. antunesi, A. zenildae, A. hadropickeli and A. barbiellinii, thus justifying perhaps their low density, since some studies demonstrated that most of a certain fruit flies species remain around its preferred host [14].